sarahbuddhason/DataStructures/README.md

 ## Threaded Binary Trees

-- Enhanced form of binary trees where `null` pointers are used to store references to the in-order predecessor and successor
+- Enhanced form of binary trees where `null` pointers are used to store references to the in-order predecessor and successor.
-- Allows in-order traversal of the binary tree without recursion or stack (i.e., Morris Traversal)
+- Allows in-order traversal of the binary tree without recursion or stack (i.e., Morris Traversal).

 ### Types
 - **Single Threaded**: Only one of the `null` pointers is used (either left or right).